News and Events - December 2019

 Book of Services

-Julie is putting together a book of reputable and recommended service providers to keep in the office.
+Julie has put together a book of reputable and recommended service providers to keep in the office.
 If you have a handyman, cleaning service, lawn maintenance service, or small job trades company that you can recommend please call the office — or you can email Julie at:firstname.lastname@example.org Please make sure the company is happy to have the Referral !!!

 Gleaners has received a grant from the State of Michigan to provide fresh produce to our seniors.
 What that means to you is this: on the 3rd Thursday of the month Senior Nutrition will deliver a batch of fresh produce and will be available to you to take home.
-It could be apples and grapefruit or it could be potatoes and onions, just depends on what they were able to get that month.
-And we will not know what they're getting until it arrives here at the center.......just so I don't get a bunch of questions on what is coming in!! :) And yes, this is at no cost to you.
+It could be apples and grapefruit or it could be potatoes and onions or even canned goods, it just depends on what they were able to get that month.
+And we will not know what they're getting until it arrives here at the center...........just so we don't get a bunch of questions on what is coming in!! :) And yes, this is at no cost to you.
 Enjoy!!

 Hamburg Senior Community Center